mlcommons/ck/README.md

 predictive analytics, interactive graphs, etc, you may need to install extra Python packages:

 * 'matplotlib','scipy' and 'numpy' to plot graphs and perform statistical analysis (during performance/energy/accuracy autotuning and modeling)
 * 'sklearn-kit' for predictive analytics
-* 'psutil' to properly terminate running process on Windows after timeout (during program autotuning)
+* 'psutil' to properly terminate running process on Windows after timeout (during program autotuning and design space exploration)
 * 'Tkinter' or 'tkinter' or 'pyperclip' if copy to clipboard functionality is required (to reproduce CK experiments from the web)

 Alternatively, you can use Anaconda python distribution which includes all scientific packages required for CK-based collaborative and reproducible experimentation.

+You can also considerably speed up local search by installing free third-party Hadoop-based ElasticSearch (http://elastic.co) and turning on transparent indexing in CK.

-We successfully validated CK on Linux, Windows, Max OS X and Android (partially).
+We successfully validated CK on Linux, Windows, Mac OS X and partially on Android.

 Minimal installation
 ====================